Leprosy in Japan

 As of 2009, 2,600 former leprosy patients were living in 13 national sanatoriums and 2 private hospitals in Japan.
 Their mean age is 80 years old.
-From the Meiji Period (1868 - 1912) and up until 1996, people diagnosed with leprosy in Japan were notably subjected to discrimination.
+From the Meiji Period (1868–1912) and up until 1996, people diagnosed with leprosy in Japan were notably subjected to discrimination.

 History

 Ancient and medieval ages

-The route of leprosy into Japan has not been settled but the presence of leprosy in Japan, at least in the Nara Era (710-784) and the earliest record of leprosy in Korea at Cheju Island in 1445, suggests that leprosy came from the South.
+The route of leprosy into Japan has not been settled, but the presence of leprosy in Japan, at least in the Nara period (710–784), and the earliest record of leprosy in Korea at Cheju Island in 1445, suggests that leprosy came from the South.

 In a collection of government documents titled "Ryounogige" and written in 833, leprosy was described as the following: "It is caused by a parasite which eats five organs of the body.
 The eyebrows and eyelashes come off, and the nose is deformed.
 The disease brings hoarseness and necessitates amputations of the fingers and toes.
 Do not sleep with the patients, as the disease is transmittable to those nearby."
 This is the first document in the world that identifies leprosy as transmissible since there had been no such documents in China.
 Kensuke Mitsuda thought that this was because of the frequent conflation of scabies with leprosy since scabies is easily transmitted.

 According to a legend, Empress Komyo washed a leprosy patient in the 8th century.

 In medieval times, people with leprosy were discriminated against and lived separately from the main dwelling areas of the villages.
 This discrimination was bolstered by religion — one of the sutras of the Nichiren sect stated that "those who do not respect this sutra will get leprosy in the next stage of life."

 During the short period (1549–1611) when Catholic priests were allowed to preach Christianity, they built special hospitals where they treated leprosy patients.
 This came to an end when the Tokugawa Government enacted the death penalty for the crime of being a Catholic.

 Otani Yoshitsugu, a famous samurai of the Sengoku era, also suffered from leprosy.
 It was said to be one of the factors that led to his defeat at the battle of Sekigahara in 1600.